Débora Alejandra Swistun, Argentina

-I have a B.A in Sociology and a MPhil. in Development Studies both from Moi University, Kenya.
-I also have a Post Graduate Diploma in Integrated Urban Planning from The Technical University of Blekinge, Karlskrona, Sweden.
-I have worked for ten years in Kisumu City, Kenya as the Deputy Director of Social Services and Housing and as the Director of City Planning as well as lecturer in The Urban Management Masters Program at The Ethiopian Civil Service University College, Addis Ababa, Ethiopia.
-My research interests are in the fields of; Urban Poverty Reduction Strategies, Urban Infrastructure and Transport Provision , Slum Upgrading, Local Government Management, Cities and climate change.
-I am currently a Lecturer and PhD student at Maseno University, Kenya as well as a Director of an NGO-Urban Solutions Kenya.
+Jack has a B.A. in Sociology and M.Phil. in Development Studies from Moi University, Kenya.
+He also has a Post Graduate Diploma in Integrated Urban Planning from The Technical University of Blekinge, Karlskrona, Sweden.
+He worked for ten years in Kisumu City, Kenya as the Deputy Director of Social Services and Housing and as the Director of City Planning as well as lecturer in the Urban Management Master Programme at the Ethiopian Civil Service University College in Addis Ababa, Ethiopia.
+His research interests are in the fields of: urban poverty reduction strategies, urban infrastructure and transport provision , slum upgrading, local government management, cities and climate change.
+He is currently a lecturer and Ph.D. student at Maseno University, Kenya as well as the Director of an NGO, Urban Solutions Kenya.

 Luciana Hosannah, Brazil

-My name is Luciana, I’m twenty-four years old and I’m from Brasil.
-I have lived in five different countries throughout my life and have always had a very international experience.
-I hold a degree in architecture and urban planning from the Universidade de Brasília in Brasil, where I had the opportunity to work on college projects in shanty towns and irregular settlements.
-By working closely with the local communities and government agencies, I gained a whole new perspective on the world.
-Joining both of these different experiences, international and local, I acquired a new and unique way of perceiving the urban issues in developing countries.
-By taking the Mundus Urbano Master Course, I am learning to fine tune and develop this perception and intend to use it in my future professional career.
+Luciana is 24 years old and comes from Brasil.
+She has lived in five different countries throughout her life and has always had a very international experience.
+She holds a degree in architecture and urban planning from the Universidade de Brasília in Brasil, where she had the opportunity to work on college projects in shanty towns and irregular settlements.
+By working closely with the local communities and government agencies, she gained a whole new perspective on the world.
+Joining both of these different experiences, international and local, she acquired a new and unique way of perceiving the urban issues in developing countries.
+By taking te Mundus Urbano, she learned to fine tune and develop this perception and intends to use it in her future professional career.

 Lizzette Soria Sotelo, Colombia